mwat56/sourceerror/README.md

 ## Purpose

-This module offers the `ErrSource` error type that wraps another error instance, along with the file name, line number, and function name where the error occurred.
+This module offers the `ErrSource` error type that wraps another error instance, along with the file name, line number, and function name where the initial error occurred, along with original error's message text and a call stack.

-All public fields should be considered R/O - there really isn't any reason to modify those fields apart from confusing yourself :-)
+The public fields should be considered R/O - there really isn't any reason to modify those fields apart from confusing yourself :-)

 The fields are as follows:

 	- `File`: The source file where the error was encountered.